Sisiliu312/Sisiliu312.github.io/README.md

    - Upload the website files via FTP or the hosting control panel
    - Point your domain to the hosting provider

-## Browser Compatibility

-This website is optimized for modern browsers including:
-- Chrome 70+
-- Firefox 63+
-- Safari 12+
-- Edge 79+
-- Opera 57+
-- Mobile browsers (iOS Safari, Android Chrome)

-For older browsers, some advanced CSS features may not display correctly, but content will remain accessible.

 ## License & Attribution

 This project is available under the MIT License.
 You are free to use, modify, and distribute this template for both personal and academic purposes.